aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishapecollection/addchart/_index.md

 ---
 title: AddChart()
 second_title: Aspose.Slides for C++ API Reference
-description: Creates a new Chart, initialize it with sample series data and settings and adds it to the end of the collection.
+description: Creates a new chart, initializes it with sample series data and settings, and adds it to the end of the shape collection.
 type: docs
 weight: 27
 url: /aspose.slides/ishapecollection/addchart/